willnationsdev/deconstructing-godot/gdscript_to_cpp/episodes/episode_3.md

         - `Color()` is actually `Color(0, 0, 0, 1)`, so `true`.
 - An empty string: `""`

 These are called `falsy` values.
-Common in dynamically typed languages.
+Not truly `false`, but conceptually "empty" in practice.
+Common in dynamically-typed languages (JS, PHP, GDScript).

 ```gdscript
 # Implicitly casts to bool with `false` value